sahakyanvahan/InterviewQuestions/questions/3_principles_patterns_architecture.md

 ---
 <br/><br/>

+## 3. What are antipatterns?
+Can you name some?
+Why they are antipatterns?
+### Answer
+>Antipatterns are commonly used solutions or practices in software development that initially appear to be correct, but they ultimately lead to problems, inefficiencies, or poor code quality.
+These patterns may seem like the right approach at first glance, but over time, they can cause maintenance challenges, bugs, and decreased overall software quality.
+Antipatterns are best practices to avoid as they can hinder the development process and create issues for developers and users.

+>Here are some examples of software antipatterns and why they are considered problematic:

+>**God Object:** The God Object antipattern occurs when a single class or module takes on too many responsibilities, resulting in a massive and tightly coupled entity that knows and does too much.
+Why it's an antipattern: This leads to poor maintainability, as any changes to the class become complex and risk introducing unintended side effects.
+Additionally, it violates the principle of separation of concerns.

+>**Spaghetti Code:** Spaghetti code refers to code that is highly unstructured, with complex and tangled control flow, making it hard to read and understand.
+Why it's an antipattern: Spaghetti code is challenging to maintain and debug.
+The lack of structure makes it difficult to add new features or fix bugs without introducing more issues.

+>**Shotgun Surgery:** Shotgun Surgery occurs when a change in a single feature requires modifications across multiple unrelated classes or modules.
+Why it's an antipattern: This results in code that is difficult to manage, and a small change can lead to unintended consequences in various parts of the codebase.

+>**Magic Numbers:** Magic Numbers are hard-coded numeric values scattered throughout the code without clear explanations or meaningful names.
+Why it's an antipattern: Using magic numbers makes the code less maintainable and harder to understand.
+It is better to use named constants or enumerations to improve code readability and maintainability.

+>**Copy-Paste Programming:** Copy-Paste Programming involves duplicating code by copying and pasting it from one place to another instead of creating reusable functions or modules.
+Why it's an antipattern: This leads to code redundancy, making it harder to maintain and update.
+When a bug is fixed or a feature is added, you may need to make the same change in multiple places, increasing the likelihood of errors and inconsistency.

+>**Blob Antipattern:** The Blob antipattern refers to a class or module that becomes excessively large and monolithic, handling many unrelated functionalities.
+Why it's an antipattern: A blob is challenging to understand, test, and maintain.
+Breaking it down into smaller, focused components will improve code organization and readability.

+>It's important to identify and avoid these antipatterns during software development to produce maintainable, scalable, and high-quality code.
+Following best practices, adhering to design principles, and refactoring when necessary can help mitigate the negative impact of antipatterns and improve the overall software development process.

+---
+<br/><br/>

 ## 4. Please describe builder and factory pattern, and what is thee difference between them
 >The Builder pattern and the Factory pattern are both creational design patterns used in object-oriented programming to create objects in a controlled and efficient way.